 The town of Cavnic, about 30 kilometers from Baia Mare, and its beautiful natural surroundings are good destinations for a day of hiking in the summer or skiing in the winter.
 There are two excellent ski slopes in the area, making Cavnic one of the best winter sports destinations in northern Romania.

 Around Baia Mare

 The History and Archeology Museum is located on Monetariei Street, in the building of the city’s old mint.
-Established in 1904, the museum is home to hundreds of historic artifacts, from medieval weapons and tools, to official seals, documents, old photographic equipment, and numismatic collections.
+Established in 1904, the museum is home to hundreds of historic artefacts, from medieval weapons and tools to official seals, documents, old photographic equipment, and numismatic collections.

 The Village Museum

 If you’re looking for a primer in the traditions of Romanians, the Village Museum, located on the Dealul Florilor (Flowers’ Hill), invites you to discover its beauty.
 Old traditional homes with thatched roofs, the world famous wooden churches, traditional clothing, handmade wool carpets, various woodwork and traditional household items are a few of the fascinating exhibits that can be admired here.